The geometry of travel: our picks for destinations purely through lines, curves and shadows.

 Chefchaouen, Morocco

-Here, the curves are never perfect.
-They shift with the hillside, bend for the next doorway, adapt to the human scale.
-Shadows become part of the architecture, revealing the unevenness that gives the town its character.
+Here, shadows become part of the architecture, revealing the unevenness that gives the town its character.

 Matera, Italy

-Matera is a city that seems to have grown out of the earth itself.
+Matera is a city that seems to have risen out of earth itself.
 The “Sassi” ancient cave dwellings carved directly into the cliffside stack in a way that feels like a topographical puzzle.
 Staircases climb over rooftops, rooftops become terraces, terraces drop into alleyways.
 It’s insane.
-Beautifully insane.

 The geometry here is born from necessity, not design, yet it’s more intricate than any blueprint.
 Light slides across uneven stone, casting irregular shadows that change every hour.
 There’s no single perfect line; instead, it’s a thousand intersecting ones, each shaped by centuries of human hands.